Sabiha Sultan: Issue and exile

 The couple's eldest daughter, Fatma Neslişah Sultan was born on 2 February 1921 in the Nişantaşı Palace.
 She was followed two years later by Zehra Hanzade Sultan, born on 12 September 1923 in the Dolmabahçe Palace.

-At the exile of the imperial family in March 1924, Sabiha and her two daughters left Turkey.
+Upon the exile of the imperial family in March 1924, Sabiha and her two daughters left Turkey.
 On 11 March, she left her mansion in Rumelihisarı and took the Orient Express to join her husband and father-in-law in Switzerland.
 Later they moved to Nice, France, where her youngest daughter Hibetullah Necla Sultan was born on 16 May 1926, the same day of Mehmed VI's death.

 In 1930, Şehzade Ibrahim Tevfik, now penniless, and his family, came to live in Nice in a small cottage in a village nearby with his family.
 He then moved with his youngest daughter Fevziye Sultan in with his cousin Sabiha and Ömer Faruk, where he died in 1931.
 Fevziye came back to live with her mother.

 Her mother also used to come for a stay at Nice with her.
 A large room used to be assigned to her, which she shared with Şehzade Mehmed Ertuğrul, her stepson, whenever he came back from Grasse.
 In 1938, she moved to Alexandria, Egypt, with her mother and sister after her mother's grave illness there.

 On 26 September 1940, she attended the wedding of her daughter, Neslişah Sultan and Prince Mohamed Abdel Moneim, son of Egypt's last khedive Abbas II Hilmi.
 Her two other daughters, Hanzade Sultan, and Necla Sultan also married Egyptian princes, Mehmed Ali Ibrahim on 19 September 1940, and Amr Ibrahim in 1943, respectively.
 After the weddings, Sabiha and Faruk moved to Egypt with their daughters.

 Divorce

 Sabiha's husband, Ömer Faruk, developed an increased interest in his cousin Mihrişah Sultan, the daughter of crown prince Şehzade Yusuf Izzeddin.
-It was also a public knowledge that things were not going well between Faruk and Sabiha.
+It was also public knowledge that things were not going well between Faruk and Sabiha.

 In 1944, Mihrişah even sided with Faruk when the council chose Prince Ahmed Nihad as the head of the family.
 While Sabiha backed the council's decision and approved the choice of the leader.
 Her daughters also sided with her.
 Faruk accused Sabiha of turning their daughters against him.
 But he was already in love with Mihrişah and the issue of the council was just an excuse.

 And so, on 5 March 1948, after twenty eight years of marriage, Ömer Faruk divorced Sabiha, and married Mihrişah Sultan.
 However, their marriage didn't last, and a few years later Mihrişah divorced.
 Later Faruk would tell his friends, "I divorced the most beautiful woman in the world to marry the ugliest one.
 Fate!".